My thoughts on July 4th

 We can even define them as a coping mechanisms as it’s nearly impossible to have the capacity to truly connect with people on a personal level in large numbers.

-Relationship building is an intentional activity which requires giving of ourselves in ways that are difficult to scale in large numbers.
+Relationship building is an intentional activity which requires giving of ourselves in ways that is difficult to scale in large numbers.
 It’s easier to see less people!

 Research has shown that 5 to 7 is the optimal number of direct reports or people one person can effectively manage/lead to drive the best results.
 This is especially true for work that requires executing some kind of shared vision.